 Mr. Le Vasseur earned a Bachelor of Science in Mathematics and an MBA from McGill University, and obtained his Chartered Accountant designation in 1985.
+In 2020, Mr. Le Vasseur received the prestigious title of Fellow from the Order of Chartered Professional Accountants of Quebec (FCPA).
+This title formally recognizes those members whose achievements in their careers or in the community have earned them distinction and brought honor to the profession.
 He serves on the board of directors of the On the Tip of the Toes Foundation, an organization that helps teenagers living with cancer regain their self-esteem and sense of pride through wilderness adventure therapy.

-Mr. Lemay was appointed Vice-President, General Counsel, and Secretary of Power Corporation and Power Financial in August of 2012.
+Mr. Lemay has been Vice-President, General Counsel, and Secretary of Power Corporation and Power Financial since 2012.
 Mr. Lemay joined Power Corporation as Vice-President, Assistant General Counsel, and Associate Secretary in 2005 and assumed the same position at Power Financial in 2009.
 He is also responsible for corporate social responsibility initiatives at both companies, in addition to being the media spokesperson.

 Mr. Lemay began his career with the law firm Byers Casgrain, now Dentons, where he worked in commercial litigation for five years.
 He subsequently held the position of Policy Advisor, Economic Development, in the Office of the Prime Minister of Canada from 1997 to 1999.
 Mr. Lemay then returned to the private sector in Montréal, serving in a number of executive positions in legal, regulatory and public affairs with companies within the Telesystem Group.
 He then joined Gildan Activewear Inc., a leading sportswear manufacturer, where he was Vice-President of Public and Legal Affairs and Secretary until 2005.

-Mr. Liu was appointed Vice-President of Power Corporation in May 2011.
+Mr. Liu has been Vice-President of Power Corporation since 2011.
 He oversees Power Corporation’s business development in Asia, where the company currently has a number of investments.
 Mr. Liu joined Power Corporation in 1995 and has since held various positions, most recently as Financial Analyst and Director of Asian Affairs.
 Prior to joining Power Corporation, Mr. Liu worked with China CITIC Group in Beijing.

 Mr. Liu obtained a Bachelor of Arts degree in Nanjing, China, earned an MBA from McGill University, and is a CFA charter holder.

-He serves as a member of the board of governors for the Jiu Ding Scholarship Program dedicated to Chinese students studying in Québec.
+He serves as a member of the board of governors for the Jiuding Scholarship Program dedicated to Chinese students studying in Canada, and is a member of the board of directors of the Montreal Chinese Hospital Foundation.
 He is also actively involved in supporting the development of cultural programs to promote local Chinese communities in Canada.

-Before joining Power in 2008, Mr. Pan was an Executive Director in Investment Banking with Goldman Sachs International based in London, England.
+Before joining Power, Mr. Pan was an Executive Director in Investment Banking with Goldman Sachs International based in London, England.
 In this capacity, he specialized in Energy and Private Equity and was a member of the Global Natural Resources group.
 He was previously a member of the U.K. Advisory group, specializing in mergers & acquisitions.

-He is active in the community, with particular interests in education and the arts.
-He currently serves on the Board of Directors of Desautels Capital Management, the Opéra de Montréal and the Centaur Theatre.
-He is also Secretary of the Rhodes Scholarship Selection Committee for Québec and a Director of the Canadian Rhodes Scholars Foundation.
+Mr. Pan is active in the community, with particular interests in education and the arts.
+He is the Canadian National Secretary to the Rhodes Trust, Chair of Rhodes Scholarships in Canada (RSC), and a Director of the Canadian Rhodes Scholars Foundation.
+He also serves on the Board of Directors of Desautels Capital Management, the Opéra de Montréal and the Centaur Theatre.

-Mr. Reny has been Vice-President of Power Corporation since 2005 and Vice-President of Power Financial since 2009.
+Mr. Reny has been Vice-President of Power Corporation since 2005.
 Currently, he is responsible for human resources and compensation matters as well as real estate management and various aspects of Power’s operations.
+He was Vice-President of Power Financial from 2009 until 2020.
 He joined Power Corporation in 1989 as a financial analyst and was subsequently named Executive Assistant to the President.
 In 1995, he was appointed Director of Administration.

 He began his career in 1983 at the Caisse de dépôt et placement du Québec, where he worked as a financial analyst in the Asset Management and Equity Markets departments until 1989.

 Over the years, he has participated in many fundraising activities for various charitable organizations.
-He currently serves on the boards of the Fondation Armand-Frappier, the Fondation Jean-Monbourquette and the Fondation Baxter & Alma Ricard.
+He currently serves as the Chairman of the board of the Fondation Armand-Frappier and is also a member of the boards of the Fondation Baxter & Alma Ricard and the Fondation OLO.